 The times we will spend more at Costco is during our “cleaning supply armageddon” as we like to call it.
 When we run out of toilet paper, dishwasher pellets, washing machine pods, and Dr. Bronner’s castile soap.

-You can easily prep for this through the proper use of Sinking Funds or just by propery including it into your budget.
+You can easily prep for this through the proper use of Sinking Funds or just by properly including it into your budget.

 If you need a better budgeting method, check out the printouts in The Fun Sized Budget Bundle.
-There are printouts for regular budgeting, saving and debt payoff as well as smart meal prep and grocery planning.
+There are printouts for regular budgeting, saving, and debt payoff as well as smart meal prep and grocery planning.
+Click here to view the full bundle.

 Even when we do hit our cleaning supply armageddon, I don’t usually purchase dishwasher pellets at Costco anymore.